Benjamin Keough, grandson of Elvis Presley, dies at 27 - KVIA

 Keough’s father was the musician Danny Keough.

-Keough had a striking resemblance to his actor/singer grandfather.
+Keough had a striking resemblance to his singer/actor grandfather.
 Priscilla Presley was his maternal grandmother.

 Comments